Knee pain guide: 3 common diagnoses and tips to stay active

 1. Osteoarthritis (OA)

 Osteoarthritis is a condition where the cartilage cushioning the knee joint changes over time, leading to pain and stiffness.
 It's a natural part of aging for many of us, but it doesn't mean we have to stop moving or experience persistent pain.
-People often view osteoarthritis as an issue of joint overuse; however, it's actually often due to underuse problems.
+People often view osteoarthritis as an issue of joint overuse; however, it's often due to underuse problems.
 A 2017 study examined the prevalence of hip and knee arthritis in three groups: recreational runners, non-runners, and competitive runners (defined as those running more than 57 miles per week for 15 years).
 The study found that out of 114,829 people, recreational runners had a lower rate of osteoarthritis (3.5%) compared to non-runners (10.2%) and competitive runners (13.3%).
 This suggests that a sedentary lifestyle may increase the risk of osteoarthritis, while moderate recreational running can help reduce it.

 Bold tip: Gentle exercises, like walking, swimming, or cycling, can keep your joints flexible and muscles strong.
 Bold classes with Tai Chi, Yoga are specifically designed to help you move more.
 Remember, the pain you feel isn’t just from wear and tear—our brains play a role too.
 By staying active, you send positive signals to your brain, which can help reduce the sensation of pain.